English language tests for private hire drivers

 When you get your results for ISE, you receive:

-- a certificate if you passed both parts of the exam
+- a certificate if you passed both parts of the test

-- a diagnostic report for each skill showing how you performed in the exam
+- a diagnostic report for each skill showing how you performed in the test

 Candidates who pass both parts of their ISE SELT test usually receive their certificate within 15 working days.